 “I think we can handle that.
 Y’all shure ya wanna be back out there?”

 “Well, maybe tomorra if’n we kin sleep here agin.”

 Vic winks at me while Tom recounts our encounter with ‘Gatorsaurus.
 It gets better with every retelling.

 Soon it is afternoon thunderstorm time.
 Vic let us into the trailer and sparks us up.
 Tom’s next recounting of our ‘gator encounter is even more vivid and the beast more lurid, with gangrenous flesh and ‘at least a hundred teeth.’
 He even describes its fetid breath.
-We’re in stitches from laughing.
+We are in stitches from laughing.
 Suddenly my mood drops me into a funk.
-I’m not used to smoking now.
+I am not used to smoking now.
 Previously it has always been fun.
-Now I start thinking about all the people I’ve lost in life, always moving as a kid, the Scott fallout, Jace and Max now dead, Jack gone, the band kaput.
+Now I start thinking about all the people I have lost in life, always moving as a kid, the Scott fallout, Jace and Max now dead, Jack gone, the band kaput.
 I pick up Vic’s beat up acoustic guitar and start playing the blues – Grateful Dead.
 Vic gives me a quick look, seeing the tears just on my eyelashes, then looks away as I brush them off.
 ‘I Will Get By:’

 ‘Dawn is breaking everywhere

 I will get by

 I will survive

 But it’s all right…